 Rain – Grandson and Jessie Reyez

 Canadian artist Grandson teams up with Jessie Reyez for ‘Rain.’
-The song appears in a The Suicide Squad scene where the team is taken hostage.
+The song appears in a scene where the team is taken hostage.
 In true squad fashion, the veterans of the crew don’t seem worried.
 Bloodsport even takes the time to smoke a cigarette.
 The song centers around a metaphor for the hardships of life.
 Welcome the “rain” because that’s how “flowers bloom.”

-Related: Check out more songs with rain.
+Related: Soak it all up with more songs with rain.

 Just a Gigolo / I Ain’t Got Nobody (And Nobody Cares for Me) [Medley] – Louis Prima, Keely Smith, Sam Butera & The Witnesses